altwalker/altwalker/docs/source/installation.rst

 ------------------

-If you want to work with the latest code before it’s released, install or update the code from the `develop` branch:
+If you want to work with the latest code before it’s released, install or update the code from the ``develop`` branch:

 .. code-block:: console

-    $ pip install -U git+https://github.com/altwalker/altwalker
+    pip install -U git+https://github.com/altwalker/altwalker

 Install .NET Core (Optional)